JimageJ/FRETENATOR2/README.md

 • Results Table:    ◦ Includes the ratiometric calculation (emission ratio) your channel quantifications, and x, y, z positions.
 This can be saved as a .csv and then analysed in python, R or excel.

-• Threshold map:    ◦ An image of the initial thresholding use for analysis

 • Label map:    ◦ An image in which every nucleus is given a value that corresponds to the “label” in the results table.

 • Emission ratio map:    ◦ An image in which every nucleus is given the value of it’s emission ratio X 1000

-• Max Z projected emission ratio map:    ◦ A maximum Z projection of the emission ratio map
+• Average Z projected emission ratio map:    ◦ An average Z projection of the emission ratio map

 • Nearest point emission ratio map:    ◦ A nearest point projection of the emission ratio map, with outlines added between the nuclei NB: the scale of this image is different to the original image and other images, allowing thin outlines to be drawn.